aether-development/utilities/packages/ts-config/README.md

 }
 ```

-_Below is a copy of the configuration for easy viewing._
+_Below is a copy of the base configuration for easy viewing._

 ```json
 {